 Awards for damages in actions against current or former State officers, employees, legislators, and some contractors may be limited to $100,000.
 Exemplary or punitive damages are not applicable in such cases.
 These limitations also apply to those individuals or Indian tribes who provide their land for recreational purposes, to encourage recreational use of land and water.

-The Law Firm of Jeremy Rosenthal seeks reparations on behalf of those injured, or the families of those killed, as a result of the negligence of another party.
+The Denver personal injury attorneys at the Law Firm of Jeremy Rosenthal seeks reparations on behalf of those injured, or the families of those killed, as a result of the negligence of another party.
 You may be entitled to monetary compensation to remedy the distress and adversity endured.
 Contact the office at (303) 825-2223 for a consultation.